apache/datafusion-ray/README.md

 This mode mimics the default execution strategy of DataFusion.
 Each operator in the query plan starts executing as soon as its inputs are available, leading to a more pipelined execution model.

-**Pros:**

-- Lower latency for streaming-like queries where intermediate results can be processed as they arrive.
-- Efficient for smaller queries that fit within a single Ray task's memory.
-- Good for interactive workloads.

-**Cons:**

-- Can lead to high memory pressure as intermediate results are held in memory instead of being written to disk.
-- More difficult to scale efficiently for large queries since tasks must hold data until downstream consumers are ready.

 ### Batch Execution

 _Note: Batch Execution is not implemented yet.
 Tracking issue: https://github.com/apache/datafusion-ray/issues/69_

 In this mode, execution follows a staged model similar to Apache Spark.
 Each query stage runs to completion, producing intermediate shuffle files that are persisted and used as input for the next stage.

-**Pros:**

-- Better memory management since intermediate results are persisted instead of held in memory.
-- Improved scalability for large queries due to controlled task execution and shuffle handling.
-- More predictable execution patterns suitable for batch processing.

-**Cons:**

-- Higher query latency due to the overhead of writing and reading shuffle files.
-- May not be as efficient for interactive or low-latency queries.

 ## Getting Started